Australia

 Transfer Pricing Methods

-Australian law does not specify any particular method to be used for related party transactions.
-Paragraph 815-125(2) of the Income Tax Assessment Act 1997 (ITAA 1997) states that “in identifying terms, the most appropriate and reliable method or combination of methods shall be used, considering all relevant factors.”
+Australian law does not specify any particular method for related party transactions.
+Paragraph 815-125(2) of the Income Tax Assessment Act 1997 (ITAA 1997) states that “in identifying terms, the most appropriate and reliable method or combination of methods shall be employed under all relevant factors.”

-The five Transfer Pricing methods recognized by the OECD; they are accepted methods.
+The five Transfer Pricing methods recognized by the OECD are accepted methods.

 Transfer Pricing Documentation